 Nothing is worse than the constant “I’m borreeeeed, I wanna do somethingggg” during school holidays.
 It’s hard trying to find something new to do every day!
 If you find yourself turning to Google and searching for things like ‘things to do with kids near me’ or ‘school holiday activities in Perth’ the search ends here!

-We’ve got your itinerary sorted with our Very Important Kids (VIK) Program and our Top 10 things to do in Perth these September/October spring school holidays.
+We’ve got your itinerary sorted with our Very Important Kids (VIK) Program and our Top 10 things to do in Perth this December & January for the summer school holidays.

 Very Important Kids (VIK) Club

 Our free VIK program saves up to $300 on local experiences and kid friendly activities in Perth!
 You’ll receive exclusive discounts at Perth’s best family friendly attractions and free meals at Ivy & Jack when you stay at Holiday Inn Perth.
 Plus kids stay free!
 Kate and family from South West Mums recently tested out the program – check out her blog here.

 They don’t call us the City of Lights for nothing.
 This Christmas, Perth City has lit up with amazing lights installations, Christmas parades, special markets and more!
 Take a look at our favourite Christmas activities in the city this year.

 Learn more.
 Dates: current – 26 December.

 2. Yagan Square Fun Fair